jagumiel/PhotoArt/README.md

 ## How to use this code?
 You can clone this repository and open the _AlbumFotos.sln_ file.
 You will need Visual Studio 2012 or higher.

+## Visit the site!
+Do you want to see how this project looks?
+Visit [PhotoArt](http://photoart.azurewebsites.net/)!

 ## Authors
 **[EN]** You may be intered in visiting the authors repositories, you can find them in the following links: